reelyactive/javascript-dsp-examples/README.md

 Peak magnitude of 0.9934 at 440.1Hz
 ```

+Edit the parameters in [bin/fft](bin/fft) to test different scenarios.

 ### velocityOverall

 Determine the velocity overall from a time series of acceleration samples.